The Choir (alternative rock band): CCM limitations as precursor (1985-1990)

 Even when the Choir directly addressed matters of faith in their lyrics, the band's music rarely gained airplay on mainstream Christian radio.
 Instead, their music was limited to the small number of Christian radio shows that played a mix of alternative, rock and metal music for only a few hours a week, often after midnight.
 "How would you care about radio success on a radio station that you, yourself, would not listen to?"
 Hindalong asked.
 "We had no chance succeeding commercially, plus we didn't want to say what we were expected to say, at least at that point."

 In an attempt to broaden the Choir's appeal to Christian audiences, Myrrh had the band open for Russ Taff on his high-profile The Way Home tour in 1990.
 “It was a disaster," Hindalong said.
 "The audience overwhelmingly hated us.
 You could feel the disdain, you know?"
 Daugherty agreed, and added that, "people would come out and lecture us at our merchandise booth: 'We didn't preach enough.'
 There would be a couple of nights where people would get up and literally take their youth group out."
+At the end of the tour, the Choir announced that this would be their last time opening for a mainstream CCM artist.
+This negative experience coupled with the Choir's continued dissatisfaction with the CCM industry in which their music could only get limited exposure led band manager Paul Emery to issue a press release saying, "The band has grown frustrated with the constraints of a marketplace that values spiritual slogans over musical creativity."

+Targeting the mainstream (1992-1993)

-Two years later, the Choir made a concerted effort to target a broader audience by recording a collection of demos that they could shop around to mainstream record labels.
+The Choir then made a concerted effort to target a broader audience by recording a collection of demos that they could shop around to mainstream record labels.
 After a year and a half of playing clubs—including famous venues like the Troubadour in West Hollywood and CBGB in New York City—the Choir considered changing their name to Kissers and Killers.
 Although three labels expressed interest (I.R.S.
 Records, Geffen Records and Fiction Records), they ultimately passed.
 "We really believed we had to take that chance,” Hindalong said.
 “Besides, I just wanted to hear my songs on the radio."
 Hindalong denied that the band "hated Christian music and would never do it again," and added, "we're not bitter and frustrated; we're just trying to broaden our audience."